TechSckoolByVijay/Kubernetes-Demo-Series/StaticWebsite/readme.md

   - Prepare a single YAML file containing the deployment and service manifests.
   - Include any additional files or instructions required for the assignment.
   - Provide a summary of the changes made and the reasoning behind your decisions.
-  - Submit your solution in a format specified by your instructor.

-# Assignment Solution :
+## Assignment Solution :
-## Wait !!!
+# Wait !!!
 Please see the solution, only if you have tried the assignment yourself.

 ## deployment.yaml
 ```